 Sweating is a part of our life beginning from our childhood.
 We are familiar that prominent sweating occurs in hot environment, during heavy exercises, in some diseases, with emotional changes, under stress, in obese people and in some other conditions.

 Body regulates inner temperature mainly by sweat glands with sweating.
-Sweat glands are millions in number and placed under the skin in all over the body.
+Sweat glands are millions in number and placed under the skin all over the body.

 - Eccrine glands: They produce odorless and clear fluid.
-They are responsible from body temperature regulation.
+They are responsible for body temperature regulation.
 Eccrine glands are mainly concentrated in armpits, palm of the hand, sole of the foot, head and face.